topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ; This is the character code to draw in each cell of the explosion field.
 ; Non zero bytes are the debris glyphs (`E0 E1 E2`, `C1 C2 C3`, `3D 3B 30 32 42 5A 4D 4F`, ...).
 ; `00` means "no particle in this cell".
+; The data model:
+; A particle burst is a fixed 16 * 16 cell field.
+; The tile table holds one byte per cell — which glyph lives at that position — and never changes.
+; The control table is a bitmap: 2 bytes per row × 16 rows = 32 bytes per frame,
+; so a 256-byte control page holds 8 animation frames.
+; Each bit says whether that cell is lit this frame.
 T2800:
 2800: 00 32 00 00 00 00 00 00 00 00 00 00 00 00 42 42
 2810: 00 00 00 00 00 00 00 00 00 00 E1 00 00 E2 00 00